 One of the nuts securing a knob had been lost from the reel in the photo, and a replacement with American standard threads hadn't been found, so the screw head visible at the top appears loose.
 That's because it is.
 With all such reels, it's best practice to carry the necessary tools - a wrench or two and a screwdriver, perhaps - in case something works itself loose in the field.
 Most likely candidates are the main nut holding the hand plate and the nut inside.
 If the inside nut works loose, the reel can jam up solid.
-Like a bicycle, it's best to adjust and set these carefully before using them for the first time.
+Like a bicycle, it's best to adjust and set these carefully—not too tight!— before using them for the first time.
 We found that out the hard way to a chuckling chorus of "We told you so's" back in the mid-'70s at the Round Pond.

-Make sure there is a pair of winding knobs on any reel; without a pair, a reel will wobble uncontrollably when a kite is taking line out fast.
+Make sure there is a pair of winding knobs on any reel; without a pair, a reel will wobble uncontrollably when a kite is taking line out fast and spinning really fast.
 Short round knobs are preferable to protruding handles, because when a sudden hard tug pulls a knob out of your hand, the reel will spin around and clunk you with an almighty whack if the handles are sticking out, and the damage can be even worse if the bolt ends are exposed.
 You have been warned.